pisv/gethandly.wiki-playground/Step-Three.md

     extends ISourceConstruct, IFooElement
 ```

-We can now define a helper method in the `FooModelCore`:
+We will also define a new helper method in the `FooModelCore`:

 ```java
 // FooModelCore.java